Kiwis Count - Customer Insights

 Channel Use and Drivers of Satisfaction

-- New Zealanders access public services most often via the general (face-to-face or through correspondence) channel (70%).
-This has not changed much since 2012 (69%).
+- New Zealanders access public services most often via the face-to-face channel (39%).
+This has reduced markedly since 2012 (52%).

-- Transacting online follows as the next most used way to access public services.
-Transacting online has increased from 7% in 2012 to 10% in 2016.
+- Transacting online follows as the next most used way to access public services (12%). up from 6% in from 2012.

 One way of improving satisfaction with public services is for agencies to focus on these key drivers (Drivers Survey, 2007):

 - Staff were competent